-Dangerous driving and causing death by dangerous driving
+Dangerous Driving and causing death by dangerous driving

 Our motoring solicitors recognise that any allegation involving serious danger or death doesn’t just affect the victims, but also the person accused.
 We take particular care to be sensitive to clients whose liberty and family life are threatened by the prospect of these allegations.
+In cases involving a death, even if the client is not guilty of an offence, the whole process can be painful.

 For cases involving death or serious injury, Mary Monson will play an active role in the preparation of the defence, and she will be instrumental in the selection of the barrister when the case reaches the Crown Court.